VladVinitskiy/News/README.md

 Deployment
 This project has moved here: https://newssss.herokuapp.com/ If the site will be loaded for a long time, please wait for the heroku wake up
+### For normal working application you must download server/app.js file and run it with help command node app.
+Server run on http://localhost:5000 to view it in the browser.

 ### npm start
 Runs the app in the development mode.